 Rush Street Gaming has a history of over-predicting its gambling revenue, and there is apparently little risk when it does so.
 Rivers Casino’s gaming business does not need to come even close to its projections to be profitable.
 And, sadly, even lower than predicted gaming revenue will not be likely to reduce problem gambling, when so many of the gambling dollars are generated by “slotsification“.

 Nonetheless, a Civic Booster might ask: Aren’t the final numbers a reason to be optimistic?
 Isn’t the 17% increase in GGR at yearend 2018 over yearend 2017 truly significant?
 A Casino Realist might answer: Not, I am afraid, when you realize that there were 5 extra weeks of operation in 2018 than 2017.
 If 2017 had been a full 52-week year, and monthly average GGR remained the same, we would have expected about $142 million in GGR for 2017.
 The 2018 result of $152 million, is only 7% higher than the full-year estimate of $142 million GGR.

 Indeed, whether the added GGR in 2018 at Rivers Casino was 7%, or 10.5% or 17%, it is difficult to get excited about the increase when we recall all of the in-place features that should have brought many more people and, therefore, more gamblers to Mohawk Harbor.
-The full-panoply of features at the Mohawk Harbor site that should have drawn increased gambling dollars even more significantly in 2018 include:
+We were told last year to “wait until” many additional amenities were in place.
+The full-panoply of features at the Mohawk Harbor site that are now in place and should have drawn an ever larger increase in gambling dollars in 2018 include: